dcgerard/seganal_data/README.md

 real-data analyses of Gerard et al. (2025).
 Data come from Mollinari et al. (2020) via Figshare ([doi:10.25387/g3.10255844](https://doi.org/10.25387/g3.10255844)).
+These analyses were evaluated using R version 4.5.0.
+The exact versions of all packages used are listed in the “renv.lock” file.

 1. Download the data from Figshare:
     <https://gsajournals.figshare.com/ndownloader/files/18517700>